User Guide

 xlsform_df DataFrame

 Input DataFrame containing at least the columns "name" and "choiceList".
-Each choiceList entry should include a "choices" list of dicts with keys "name" and "label".

 required